mattkleiny/godot/DESIGN.md

 It's implemented with the following ideas:

 * A `RenderPipeline` resource, which is a user-definable object (with properties) that can live in the project, or on a particular `SubViewport`.
-* A `RenderCommandQueue` object, which abstracts over the normal rendering operations performed by the `RenderingServer`.
+* A `RenderContext` object, which abstracts over the normal rendering operations performed by the `RenderingServer`.

 Two new mechanisms
 * Delegation